Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 April 2026 18.59.47 UTC
+- WIB: Jumat, 17 April 2026 20.53.06 UTC
-- WITA: Jumat, 17 April 2026 19.59.47 UTC
+- WITA: Jumat, 17 April 2026 21.53.06 UTC
-- WIT: Jumat, 17 April 2026 20.59.47 UTC
+- WIT: Jumat, 17 April 2026 22.53.06 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship